RLogik/whales/templates/README.md

 ```
 *
-!/.gitignore     # do not need these lines
+!/.gitignore     # <- do not need these lines in .dockerignore
-!/.dockerignore  # in .docker.ignore
+!/.dockerignore  # <-

 # Need these for Whales project:
 !/whales.env